-To make your green juices even more heart-friendly, blend them with chia seeds, hemp seeds or walnuts so that you get a dose of omega 3 fatty acids which are well known to protect the heart and blood vessels from the disease11.
+To make your green juices even more heart-friendly, blend them with chia seeds, hemp seeds or walnuts so that you get a dose of omega 3 fatty acids that are well known to protect the heart and blood vessels from the disease11.

-Green juice is anti-ageing
+Green juice is anti-aging

 Your body produces more free radicals in certain conditions, for example, if you smoke or are exposed to pollution; if you drink alcohol regularly and when you eat fried foods.

-While you can reduce exposure to free radicals by quitting smoking or drinking, sometimes there is nothing you can do about external factors such as pollution, pesticides and other toxic chemicals.
+While you can reduce exposure to free radicals by quitting smoking or drinking, sometimes there is nothing you can do about external factors such as pollution, pesticides, and other toxic chemicals.
 You will still be exposed to them and the only thing you can do is increase the intake of antioxidants so that your body can fight off all those free radicals created by these external factors you have no control of.

-Green juices are a great source of various antioxidants and help fight free radicals, helping to slow down the ageing process.
-Keep in mind that you can find antioxidants in other foods as well not only green juices – just make sure you have a varied, healthy diet and eat plenty of veg and fruits, nuts and whole grains.
+Green juices are a great source of various antioxidants and help fight free radicals, helping to slow down the aging process.
+Keep in mind that you can find antioxidants in other foods as well not only green juices – just make sure you have a varied, healthy diet and eat plenty of veg and fruits, nuts, and whole grains.
 Tea is also a good source of antioxidants.